pbozeman/xipd/README.md

 takes a dielectric constant as input and computes the delay in terms of length in addition to time. [^2]

-[^2]: This also means its difficult, if not impossible, to do multi layer delay matching in KiCad.
+[^2]: This also means it is difficult, if not impossible, to do multi layer delay matching in KiCad.
 It appears that KiCad is changing to time based delay matching, see: <https://gitlab.com/kicad/code/kicad/merge_requests/2212>.
 However, as I understand the KiCad release schedule, this won't be available